 If at any point you discover a mistake on a past return you can amend it at any time, but this doesn’t apply if you‘re filing with the intent of increasing a tax refund.
 There is a three-year statute of limitations on amending a return for tax refunds.
 Have a tax expert from Community Tax examine past refunds to correct any mistakes and take advantage of overlooked credits and deductions.

-Once you send the form to the IRS, it takes eight to twelve weeks to process.
+Once you send the form to the IRS, it can take up to 16 weeks to process.
 If you expect to receive a refund, wait at least this amount of time before contacting the IRS about a missing refund.

 What Happens If I Don’t Correct My Return?

 Unnoticed mistakes on a tax return can be costly.
 You may be subject to accrued interest and penalties when you fail to report appropriate information regarding: